Maelaf/Pharmaceutical-Sales-prediction-across-multiple-stores/README.md

 The data team identified factors such as promotions, competition, school and state holidays, seasonality, and locality as necessary for predicting the sales across the various stores.
 The goal is to build an end to end product that delivers this prediction
 <h1>Data and Features</h1>

-Id - an Id that represents a (Store, Date) duple within the test set Store - a unique Id for each store
+Id - an Id that represents a (Store, Date) duple within the test set</n>
+Store - a unique Id for each store
 Sales - the turnover for any given day (this is what you are predicting) Customers - the number of customers on a given day